• Skip to primary navigation

 • In a small bowl combine 1 teaspoon salt, 1 teaspoon pepper, paprika and sugar.

-• Dry pork chops with paper towels and rub spice mixture all over them.
+• Dry pork with paper towels and rub spice mixture all over them.
 Set aside.

 • In a large skillet, over medium heat, cook bacon pieces until crisp.
 Remove bacon to drain on paper towel, without removing the fat from your skillet.

-• Depending on the amount of fat in your pan, remove some until you have enough fat to cook the pork chops in, 2-4 tablespoons approximately.
-We usually use some paper towel to soak some up, if necessary.
+• Depending on the amount of fat in your pan, remove some until you have enough fat to cook the pork chops, about 2-4 tablespoons approximately.

-• Increase your heat a little and cook each pork chop until brown on one side only, 5 minutes.
+• Increase your heat a little, add the pork to the skillet and cook until brown on one side only, about 5 minutes.

 • Remove pork chops from skillet and place on plate, browned side up.
-Wipe out your skillet if desired or necessary.
-We usually do.
+Wipe out your skillet before making the gravy.

 • Reduce heat back down to medium and add oil.
 Heat until oil is shimmering or a drop of water flicked in it dances.

-• Add mushrooms, onion, celery, and garlic and cook until tender, about 7 minutes.
+• Add aliced mushrooms, diced onion, diced celery, and garlic and cook until tender, about 7 minutes.

 • Stir in chicken broth, tomato sauce, thyme, bay leaves, and cooked bacon and bring to boil.

-• The timing will change depending on the size of your pork chops.
-Check to make sure your pork chops are cooked with a meat thermometer, about 150 degrees.
+• The timing will change depending on the size of your chops.
+Check to make sure they are cooked with a meat thermometer, about 145 degrees.

 Tried this recipe?Let us know how it was!